Standard Ethics Aei: Standard Ethics Rating

-Standard Ethics indices
+Standard Ethics Clusters

-Standard Ethics covers the major OECD Stock Exchange markets and the largest listed companies in those markets.
+Standard Ethics' clusters (formerly known as Index or Benchmark) are designed to measure how closely ESG policies align with international sustainability guidelines.

 In April 2019, Standard Ethics announced its SE European 100 Index, whose index constituents have been selected according to their dimension, in terms of market capitalization.

-To date (April 2019), Standard Ethics has created the following Indices:
+To date (September 2026), Standard Ethics publishes the following clusters: